FabioFlo/ChessClub/README.md

 ## 🎯 Project Overview & Personal Notes

 When I started this project, I had almost zero experience with unit and integration tests and the various testing tools I've used.
 Because of this, I decided to build it following the Test-Driven Development (TDD) practice.

-My testing journey began with an Udemy course and continued with a lot of practice and questions to a friend who has far more experience than I do—and I'm not talking about AI!
+My testing journey began with an Udemy course and continued with a lot of practice and questions about best practices to a friend who has far more experience than I do—and I'm not talking about AI!

 But let's be honest, I obviously got some help from AI as well, just like every developer nowadays.
 So, how did I use this tool?

 I don't like to just copy and paste code from a chatbot without understanding what I'm doing.
 Here's how I proceeded:

 - I first thought about the project, how I wanted it to work, and researched real-world examples online.

 - Then, I created a roadmap and outlined the logic of the app, including classes, some features, and the database.
 I only questioned the AI afterward with prompts like, "This is my idea; what is the best practice?"
-Then i tought about the answers it give me and questioned in order to reach a point were the result was fine to me.
+Then I thought about the answers it gave me and asked follow-up questions to refine the result until I was satisfied.
+Sometimes, I specifically asked the AI not to write code, but simply to give me steps to follow based on best practices.

 ### What about actual code problems?

 I usually try to solve them myself first.
 Afterward, I ask the AI for improvements, other times it was useful to me in solving problems that required the use of Java classes and methods that I didn't know at all and this gave me the opportunity to learn new aspects of the language.

 Sometimes the AI helped me discover new tools and topics to study.
 This led me to question my own work and think about how to improve it.
-I used the AI as a more expert developer, guiding me through best practices (exactly what I did with my friend—thank you, D.!).
+I used the AI as a more expert developer, guiding me through best practices ( exactly what I did with my friend—thank you, D.!).

 ### In conclusion

 AI can be very useful, but it needs clear direction to be efficient.
 The more specific my idea or problem was, the better the answer I received, and the more I learned and understood.

 ### 🔍 What This Project Demonstrates